CristobalBL/pointcloud-unity-example/README.md

 # pointcloud-unity-example
-This example project show how create a simple point cloud into Unity (Windows and Android)
+This example project show how create a simple point cloud with Unity (Windows and Android)